cev-api/Wurst7-CevAPI/README.md

 - Able to detect if other players are as cool as you!

 ![Cheater](https://i.imgur.com/beZoL1U.png)

+## What’s changed or improved in this fork?

 ### ItemESP (Expanded)
 Highlights dropped, equipped, and framed items with powerful filters and customization.